 Alan Lightman is a novelist, essayist, physicist, and educator.
 Currently, he is Professor of the Practice of the Humanities at the Massachusetts Institute of Technology (MIT).
-Until 2003, he was John Burchard Professor of the Humanities at MIT.
+Until 2003, he was senior lecturer in physics and John Burchard Professor of the Humanities at MIT.

 Welcome to my web site, which is maintained by MIT.
 Following is a brief biography, a list of books published (with detailed descriptions), some selected interviews, selected recent publications, and some scientific publications.
-I do not use e-mail, but you can reach me at my MIT office: Alan Lightman, Room 14E-303, MIT, Cambridge MA 02139, telephone: (617) 253-2308. [last revised 3 April 2014]
+You can contact me at: firstname.lastname@example.org. [last revised May 15, 2023]

 From 1974 to 1976, Lightman was a postdoctoral fellow in astrophysics at Cornell.
 During this period, he began publishing poetry in small literary magazines.
 He was an assistant professor of astronomy at Harvard from 1976 to 1979 and from 1979 to 1989 a research scientist at the Harvard-Smithsonian Center for Astrophysics.

 In 1981, Lightman began publishing essays about science, the human side of science, and the “mind of science,” beginning with Smithsonian Magazine and moving to Science 82, The New Yorker, and other magazines.
 Since that time, Lightman’s essays, short fiction, and reviews have appeared in The American Scholar, The Atlantic Monthly, Boston Review, Daedalus, Discover, Exploratorium, Granta, Harper’s, Harvard Magazine, Inc Technololgy, Nature, The New Yorker, The New York Review of Books, The New York Times, Science 86, The Sciences, Smithsonian, Story, Technology Review, and World Monitor.